tirkarthi/iplbot/README.md

 # iplbot
-A simple IPL bot to get points and daily player changes
+A simple IPL bot to get points and daily player changes.
+Sends alert to Telegram